yandex-research/rtdl/README.md

 - [6.
 How to cite](#6-how-to-cite)

 ## 1. The main results
-The main table, where all models are sorted by the test performance for all datasets, can be found in [this notebook](bin/report.ipynb).
+The main table, where all models are sorted by their final (test) performance on all datasets, can be found in the last cell of [this notebook](bin/report.ipynb).

 ## 2. Overview
 The code is organized as follows: